Boston Fed Announces 2018 Board of Directors

-The Federal Reserve Bank of Boston today announced its 2017 Board of Directors, effective Jan.
-1, 2017.
-New members joining the board of directors are Niraj Shah, chief executive officer, co-chair, and co-founder of Wayfair, and Kathleen Walsh, president and chief executive officer of Boston Medical Center.
+The Federal Reserve Bank of Boston today announced its 2018 Board of Directors, effective Jan.
+1, 2018.
+Chandler J. Howard, president and chief executive officer of Liberty Bank, joins the Bank’s board as its newest member.

 The Federal Reserve Act requires that each Reserve Bank have nine directors.
 Three Class A Directors represent member banks in the district; three Class B Directors, and three Class C Directors are selected with due consideration to the interests of agriculture, commerce, industry, services, labor, and consumers.
 Member banks elect Class A and Class B Directors.
 The Board of Governors of the Federal Reserve System in Washington, D.C. appoints Class C Directors and from this group designates the Chair and Deputy Chair.